-The students will be in close contact with their class teacher for much of the day.
-This crucial relationship between the class teacher and the individual student is recognised by the school and the staff.
-Our small classes and a high level of individual attention ensure that student progress and welfare are carefully monitored.
-Class meetings are an integral part of the pastoral care routines.
+The crucial relationship between the class teacher and the individual student is recognised by the school and the staff.
+Our small classes and the resulting high level of individual attention ensure that student progress and welfare are carefully monitored.

-There are two academic counsellors who advise and encourage students to examine their options as they move through the Secondary School and prepare for university study and life after school.
-They are active advisers during university and course selection, and provide extensive support to student during the university application process.
+As students move through the Secondary School and prepare for university study and life after school they are supported by our academic counsellors who advise and encourage students to examine their options.
+They also provide extensive support to students during the university application process.